hiTechTeam/Telescan-iOS/README.md

 ## All information about the project

-**Full documentation, architecture description, diagrams, specifications, instructions and roadmap** are in the open repository:
+**Full documentation, architecture description, diagrams, specifications, instructions, discussions and roadmap** are in the open repository:

 🔗 **https://github.com/hiTechTeam/Telescan-info.git**